 Australian Journal of General Practice (AJGP) Post

 The Australian Journal of General Practice (AJGP) is the official journal of the Royal Australian College of General Practitioners (RACGP).
 It is a highly regarded, peer-reviewed journal publishing original articles and reviews dedicated to meeting the ongoing educational requirements of general practitioners.
 The AJGPP Post incorporates a standard Academic Post with additional editing work.
 This Post is a unique opportunity for a registrar to obtain medical editing experience during their academic training.
-The role description is available here.
+The role description is provided here.

 The Australian Indigenous Doctors Association (AIDA) Academic Post